Coney Island Creek: Extensions and infilling

-In August 1776, the Battle of Brooklyn took place on the marshy fields of Gowanus and Red Hook, where a British invasion force was off of Staten Island, preparing to attack New York City.
-This battle continued through NY and ended up taking place on the beaches of Gravesend, which marked the beginning of the Battle of Brooklyn.
-This battle, also referred to as the Battle of Long Island, was the first major armed campaign for the colonies following their Declaration of Independence from Great Britain.
+In August 1776, the Battle of Brooklyn took place on the distant marshy fields of Gowanus and Red Hook, where a British invasion force from Staten Island prepared to attack New York City.
+The landing on the beaches of Gravesend marked the beginning of the Battle of Brooklyn.
+This battle, also referred to as the Battle of Long Island, began the New York and New Jersey campaign, the first major armed campaign for the colonies following their Declaration of Independence from Great Britain.
 This battle resulted in the retreat of General George Washington and the Continental Army from Brooklyn Heights, forcing them to cross the East River and regroup in Manhattan.
-This battle showcases a significant part of U.S. history that happened at Coney Island Creek.